 Study abroad is one of the best ways students can acquire global skills and open up personal and professional opportunities.

 Study abroad is a life-changing experience for many students, opening their eyes to different ways of life and promoting understanding and tolerance.
 By looking at research on the more directly quantifiable aspects of study abroad impact, studies show students who study abroad have better grades, experience less attrition, and graduate from college at higher rates than students who do not study abroad.

 - An assessment by the University System of Georgia found the students who studied abroad had a 17.8% higher 4-year graduation rate than those who did not study abroad.

 - Indiana University reported that study abroad students earned higher grades and completed degrees in four years at a higher rate than their peers.

-- These factors are all essential to future employability, earnings potential, and thus the economic well-being of students and communities.
+Study abroad is essential to future employability, earnings potential, and the economic well-being of students and communities.

 From A Student Guide to Study Abroad

 "The ability to work across cultures is no longer a nice-to-have skill set for elite executives; every year it becomes more essential to finding any job at all.
 A machine operator at a plant in Topeka that exports aircraft parts to Brazil needs to know how to interact effectively when Brazilian customers come to visit.
 A nurse's aide at a Houston hospital that serves a large Hispanic community has to communicate with family members in ways that encourage rather than discourage patient compliance." - Stacie Nevadomski Berdan